 Participants are immediately vested in their voluntary contributions plus actual earnings thereon.

+Vesting in the Company's contributed portions of their account plus actual earnings thereon is based on the years of vesting service.
 A Plan year during which an employee works at least 1,000 hours is counted as one year of vesting service.
-A participant becomes 100% vested in the remainder of his or her account upon the occurrence of any of the following events:
+This is based upon the following gradual vesting scale: